cvuosalo/MuonCollider/runMGjobs/README.md

 for file in `grep '<your installation address>' $mg5dir -Ilr`; do
     cat $file | sed 's|<your installation address>|'$PWD'|g' > $file
 ```
+## BIB Simulation in Delphes
+For BIB Simulation in Delphes see "runMG_job/BIBsimulation".

 ## Debugging and other Issues
 The scripts are written specifically for Muon Collider simulation, other detectors (ATLAS/CMS/C3) compatibilities are added later without any test.
-Please feel free to contact Kenny through email: hjia38@wisc.edu or haoyi.jia@cern.ch.
-I would be happy to help with the debugging process!
+Please feel free to contact Kenny Jia through email: hjia38@wisc.edu, hjia625@stanford.edu, or haoyi.jia@cern.ch.
+I would be happy to help with the debugging process or questions!